 We recommend reading part 1 and part 2 of the series before you get started with part 3.

 In part 1, we cover the basics of Amazon sponsored ads – how to set it up and how to ensure your advertising goals align with your business needs.

 Part 2 will bring you up to speed with all the buzzwords thrown around when it comes to Amazon PPC.
 We dive into key PPC metrics like advertising cost of sale (ACoS) and explain how you can calculate your ideal Amazon advertising budget.

 In part 3, we dive into the different PPC targeting options, Amazon keyword match types.
 We also look at how you can structure your campaigns to maximize profitability and sales.

 In an automatic campaign, Amazon’s algorithm finds relevant keywords and identifies relevant or complementary products to be targeted based on your product listing.
 Over time, Amazon uses the data it collects from clicks and purchases to optimize the ads for conversions.
 It cannot be manually optimized.

 Since Amazon discovers relevant keywords from your listing, your product listing copy must be search engine optimized.
 Include the top keywords in the title, bullet points, and product description.
-Make sure that you populate the backend keywords with relevant search terms as well.
+Make sure that you populate the amazon backend keywords with relevant search terms as well.

 Sellers can choose from four different match types when creating an auto campaign.

 Based on the ACoS or the ROI for each target type, you could decide to turn off a few.
 Alternatively, you can increase or decrease the bid for the ad group.